Wilhelm, Prince of Albania: Prince of Albania

 On 7 February 1914, William let the Great Powers know that he would accept the throne.
 On 21 February 1914 a delegation of Albanian notables led by Essad Pasha Toptani and Arbëreshë ones (headed by Luigi Baffa and Vincenzo Baffa Trasci), made a formal request, which he accepted thereby becoming By the grace of the powers and the will of the people the Prince (Mbret) of Albania.
 One month after accepting the throne on 7 March, he arrived in his provisional capital of Durrës and started to organise his government, appointing Turhan Pasha Përmeti to form the first Albanian cabinet.
-This first cabinet was dominated by aristocrats (prince Essad Pasha Toptani defence and foreign affairs, prince Gjergj Adhamidhi bej Frashëri finances, prince Aziz Pasha Vrioni agriculture).
+This first cabinet was dominated by aristocrats, with prince Essad Pasha Toptani as minister of defence and foreign affairs, prince Gjergj Adhamidhi bej Frashëri as minister of finances, and prince Aziz Pasha Vrioni as minister of agriculture.

 His brief reign proved a turbulent one.
-Immediately following his arrival revolts of Muslims broke out in central Albania against his Chief Minister, Essad Pasha, and against foreign domination that was not Turkish.
+Immediately following his arrival, revolts of Muslims broke out in central Albania against his Chief Minister, Essad Pasha, and against foreign domination that was not Turkish.
 Greece encouraged the formation of a separatist provisional government in North Epirus.
 William's position was also undermined by his own officials, notably Essad Pasha himself, who actually accepted money from Italy to finance a revolt and to stage a coup against William.
 The plot was exposed, Pasha was arrested on 19 May 1914, tried for treason and sentenced to death.
 Only the intervention of the Italian government saved his life and he escaped to exile in Italy.

 The outbreak of World War I presented more problems for Prince William as Austria-Hungary demanded that he send Albanian soldiers to fight alongside them.
 When he refused, citing the neutrality of Albania in the Treaty of London, the remuneration that he had been receiving was cut off.

-Exile and death
+Reign in exile, overthrow, and death

 Prince William left the country on 3 September 1914 originally heading to Venice.
 Despite leaving Albania he did so insisting that he remained head of state.
 In his proclamation he informed the people that "he deemed it necessary to absent himself temporarily."
+He was also styled Skanderbeg II, in homage to Skanderbeg, the national hero.